 Pod harnesses [Pod harness fro Xc flying]

 So I can't really see any reason why a new student might buy one of these harness fresh out of school.
 I appreciate they look good, but they can add extra faff for launching, it's harder to be nimble on launch and run with something hanging around your feet.
-They can also be a faff to get into and add an extra dimensions of rock and Pop in rougher turbulent air which again you might prefer to experience later in your flying.
+They can also be a faff to get into and add an extra dimension of rock and Pop in rougher turbulent air which again you might prefer to experience later in your flying.
 The performance gains are in truth mostly wasted when flying En A gliders and on low airtime pilots.

-If your upgrading to a higher performing wing, thermally and making your first Xc, then there a great deal of choice in pod harness.
+If your upgrading to a higher-performing wing, thermally and making your first Xc, then there a great deal of choice in pod harness.
 Many have again followed the design of big and uber heavy to lighter and lighter, you'll have to ponder the pros and cons obviously and bear in mind that the lighter some of these options are the less you get in back protection.

 Paragliding Hike and fly harness Options

 So you can go as skinny as you like, there are options out there that are really minimalist, and they look appealing if packaged up with a lightweight wing about the size of someone's handbag.
 If you're a new pilot then the downsides are too much feeling and wobble in flight and a scarcity of back protection.
 So if you want to go hike and fly look at some of the manufacturers who now offer a halfway house, say reversible or airbag harness.
 Once you've spent a couple of years in the sport consolidating your skills, you'll have a better idea on how to make a more informed choice of a harness.
 Finding a mix of harness and wing to suit your lifestyle is key and we're all different so feel free to ask us direct what might be suitable for you.

 FlySpain has a full-time team of instructors who've been flying for over twenty years, we appreciate the importance of finding the right equipment to suit your flying and build.
 Feel free to inquire or ask any of our instructors about what equipment they like or recommend and why.